Page Content

 Nihal Satyadev, M.D., M.P.H.

-Hometown: Orange County, CA
+Hometown: Orange County, California

 Medical school: University of Medicine and Health Sciences

-About me: Mayo Clinic Florida was an easy decision as the neurology service here attracts the most challenging patients and the culture here is focused on education, team success, and clinical excellence.
+About me: Mayo Clinic in Florida was an easy decision as the neurology service here attracts the most challenging patients and the culture here is focused on education, team success, and clinical excellence.
 Before residency, I helped start and scale The Youth Movement Against Alzheimer’s, 501(c)3.
 I have a computer science background and am interested in artificial intelligence innovation within dementia and more broadly in neurology.
 If I’m not on the service, you can find me in the gym, traveling, or climbing mountains.

 Brett Smith, M.D.